Bourke's Parakeet vs Budgerigar (Parakeet): Complete Comparison (2026)

 Exercise and Activity Level Differences

 Activity requirements differ minimally between Bourke's Parakeet and Budgerigar (Parakeet).
 Bourke's Parakeet requires moderate levels of exercise and engagement, while Budgerigar (Parakeet) needs moderate activity.
-Similar activity levels mean the daily time commitment is comparable, letting other factors drive the decision.
+Since activity levels are similar, the daily time demand is roughly equal — decide on something else.
 Bourke's Parakeet owners should plan for 30-60 minutes of daily activity, compared to 30-60 minutes for Budgerigar (Parakeet).
 Under-exercised birds of either species develop behavioral issues, but the consequences and management strategies differ.

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Bourke's Parakeet and Budgerigar (Parakeet).
 Bourke's Parakeet has moderate grooming needs, while Budgerigar (Parakeet) requires moderate maintenance.
 Professional grooming costs reflect these differences: Bourke's Parakeet owners typically spend $200-$400 annually on grooming, compared to $200-$400 for Budgerigar (Parakeet).
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
+Expect brushing, bathing, nail care, and dental hygiene to be ongoing at-home tasks between professional grooming visits.
 The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these birds.

 Best for Low-Maintenance Owners